DontEatOreo/WhisperAPI/README.md

 ### Notes

-- You can use any language codes supported by OpenAI Whisper (You can also use language names like English, German, Japanese, etc or language codes like en, de, ja, etc)
+- You can use any language codes supported by OpenAI Whisper
-- If you're unsure or don't know ahead of time which country code you need you can omit lang property.
+- If you're unsure or don't know ahead of time which language code you need you can omit lang property.
 - Supported Models are: Tiny, Base, Medium and Large.

 ## Usage